omega8cc/boa/docs/DRUSH-CLI.md

 This change allows you to easily unlock the local Drush using a new task available on the platform node in the Ægir control panel named 'Unlock Local Drush'.
 This task is now a required step before you use local `vdrush` or run any updates with `composer` on the command line.

+When you are done, re-lock the platform with the new 'Lock Local Drush' task — a lighter, targeted alternative to a full `Platform Verify` for restoring Drush 8 compatibility.
+Both tasks are idempotent: re-running 'Lock Local Drush' on an already-locked platform, or 'Unlock Local Drush' on an already-unlocked one, is a harmless no-op.

 #### Steps to Use Site-Local Drush:

 > **Important:** All steps below must be performed as `oN.ftp` under the BOA limited shell,